 As I mentioned in the previous post in this series, the easiest way to make sure you address the math process standards in your workstations is to build them into your structure.
 Both of the structures shown below have workstations devoted to problem solving and mathematical communications.
 As you plan your workstations, you are consciously looking for high-quality tasks to populate those workstations.

 Your next step is to develop a suite of high-yield tasks that you can rotate through those stations.
 One of my favorites for the problem-solving station is You Write the Story.
 Instead of solving pages of word problems, students write their own word problems and solve them.
 Prep for this task is as easy as writing the expressions for students to use on index cards and putting them in the workstation.
 Notice how easily differentiated this task is.
 You see three versions of the same expression below.
-The top is the on-level version, the middle is the below-level, and the bottom is the challenge version.
+The top is the on-level version, the middle is for students who might struggle with the on-level numbers, and the bottom version is for students who wouldn’t be challenged by writing a simply multiplication word problem.
 Since your focus is on the writing process, use friendly numbers for your expressions.
 Can you see how this could be part of your task rotation all year long?

 Another task closely related to this one is The Answer Is.
 This one is even more open-ended, because students can use any operation they want.
 Totally self-differentiating.